pedrotpo/frontendmentor-profile-card/README.md

 ### Continued development

 CSS Grids are not something I usually work with on a daily, but it should.
-Its a powerfull tool, and can be very useful in situations where the design grid follows a somewhat rigid composition.
+Its a powerful tool, and can be very useful in situations where the design grid follows a somewhat rigid composition.

 ### Useful resources